-- 2. Explain how financial, cognitive, emotional, physical, social, and cultural resources, plus age and education, can affect the individual's ability to engage in consumer behaviors. - 3.
+- 1. Show how motivation influences high-effort behavior, high-effort information processing and decision making, and felt involvement. - 2.
+Discuss the four types of influences that determine the consumer's motivation to process information, make a decision, or take an action. - 3.
+Explain how financial, cognitive, emotional, physical, and social and cultural resources, plus age and education, can affect the individual's ability to engage in consumer behaviors. - 4.
 Identify the three main types of influences on the consumer's opportunity to process information and acquire, consume, or dispose of products.